 - If you sell from your shop to EU countries

-In both cases you cannot run WooCommerce the standard way.
-This also applies to the basic regulation on data protection (GDPR).
-Fortunately, there are several plugins and service providers who can help you with legal security for WooCommerce.
-You can read more about these extensions in the blog post WooCommerce plead guilty to legal proceedings.
+In both cases, you cannot operate WooCommerce as standard.
+This also applies to the General Data Protection Regulation (GDPR).
+Fortunately, there are several plugins and service providers that can help you with the topic of legal security for WooCommerce.
+You can find out more about these extensions in our article legally secure WooCommerce.

 In addition to the well-known extensions, there are numerous little helpers that make your life with WooCommerce easier.
-This saves you the need for a costly individual development.
-But be careful: Too many installed plugins at once can slow down your WordPress system.
-Or the extensions can paralyse each other.
-If you are unsure, then ask a Service provider.
+This saves you time-consuming individual development.
+But be careful: too many plugins installed at the same time can slow down your WordPress system.
+Or the extensions can paralyze each other.
+If you are unsure, ask a service provider.

-Hint: The more important it is that you have each in Pluginadvance in detail on a separate test system before you unlock it in your live shop.
-The same applies to updates from WordPress, WooCommerce and third plugins party .
+It is therefore all the more important that you check each plugin detail on a separate test system before releasing it in your live shop.
+The same applies to updates of WordPress, WooCommerce and third-party plugins.

-Equally important is a high-performance web hosting that is completely geared towards WooCommerce.
-This is the only way to manage the many processes that your visitors perform simultaneously in the shop.
+Equally important is a high-performance WordPress hosting that is completely geared towards WooCommerce.
+This is the only way to cope with the many processes that your visitors carry out in the shop at the same time.
 See our article 4 factors for WooCommerce hosting.
-You develop online shop projects for your customers?
-Then use our free hosting for WooCommerce.
+Do You develop online shop projects for your customers?
+Then take advantage of our free hosting for WooCommerce in the development phase.

-You can find more WooCommerce tips in our 70-page e-book WooCommerce for Professionals: Online shops with WordPress .
-The book is aimed at freelancers, agencies, WP professionals and also at beginners.
+You can find more tips on WooCommerce in our 70+ sites strong e-book WooCommerce for professionals: Online shops with WordPress .
+It is aimed at freelancers, agencies, WP professionals, but also at beginners.

-Are you lacking a solution?
-You have questions about WooCommerce?
-Please use the comment function.
-You want to be informed about news and instructions for the shop system?
-Then follow us on Twitter, Facebook, or subscribe to our newsletter.
+What questions do you have about WooCommerce and the plugins mentioned?
+Feel free to use the comment function.
+You want to be informed about new postson the topic of WordPress & WooCommerce ?
+Then follow us on Twitter, Facebook, LinkedIn or via our newsletter.